 His eyes met hers.
 For the briefest second, she imagined a spark in them—as if some imp inside him whispered that anyone who heard what he’d said would understand it perfectly.
-He’d intended to flirt with her, and he knew precisely how he’d flustered her.
+He’d intended to flirt, and he knew precisely how he’d flustered her.

 “Oh, it’s not star charts, not today.
 It won’t be star charts for months.
 It’s the Great Comet now, and it’ll be the transit of Venus after that.”

 His eyebrows rose.
 “There’s a great comet?”

 “Do you not read any scientific papers?
 It may be the brightest comet ever observed.
 You can still see it with the naked eye against the sun itself.”